HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 (John 3:3) Assuredly, I say to you, unless you are converted and become as little children, you will by no means enter the kingdom of heaven.
 (Matthew 18:3)

-If we, with childlike humility, choose to surrender, to step into being born again, then our names get re-written in the Book of Life.
-Our registration in it is guaranteed by coming to Christ.
+If we, with childlike humility, choose to surrender, to step into being born again, then we are guaranteed entrance into the Heavenly Realm.

 And when a person comes to Christ, then a certain amount of pre-destination kicks in.
-At this point a person is predestined for the Kingdom, meaning their name has been written in the Book of Life.
+At this point a person is predestined for the Kingdom.

-And even in the Afterlife, there is opportunity for those souls not entered yet in the Book of Life to have their names written in it.
+And even in the Afterlife, there is opportunity for souls to enter the Kingdom.
 References in Revelation 20 bring to light the fact that during the Millennium era, all those who have died and are in various holding cells in the spirit realm will have opportunity to show by their works at the Final Judgment whether or not they are worthy to have their names written in the Book of Life – at which time they are granted entrance into the realm of the New Heaven and Earth.
 (This is a big subject to be explored later.)

-Here is a question to ponder: if one’s name is written in the Book of Life, does that mean a person can just do whatever mischievous things he or she wants to and not worry because they are guaranteed a place in Heaven?
+Here is a question to ponder: if one has come to the Lord and as a result will “in no wise” be “cast out”, does that mean a person can just do whatever mischievous things he or she wants to and not worry because they are guaranteed a place in Heaven?
 This is a question that the early apostles were faced with from time to time:

 What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it?
 (Romans 6:1-2)